mic-he/hypergeomagic/README.md

 # hypergeomagic shiny app --work in progress

-Magic: the Gathering specific hypergeometric calculator
+magic the gathering specific hypergeometric calculator

-this is mostly a personal project to learn shiny apps (see https://www.shinyapps.io/)
+this is a small personal project to learn shiny apps (see https://www.shinyapps.io/) the project is open-ended, the complete list of features still to be decided

+basic functionality so far: compute the probability of hitting at least X cards of a certain kind, given a deck of N cards containing K successes, and 7 to 17 draws (i.e., from turn 1 to turn 10, disregarding mulligans and card draw/scry effects)

-to run:
+how to run:

 - install package "shiny" in R
 ```r